SuperTails/wasmcraft2/README.md

 Use fixed point operations instead, e.g. [libfixmath](https://github.com/PetteriAimonen/libfixmath)
 * Bitwise operations and 64-bit divisions have to be emulated and are very slow.
 * 8-bit and 16-bit accesses are fairly slow, and all memory accesses have not-insignificant overhead.
-* Manual calls to `mc_sleep()` have to be inserted in long-running code, because Minecraft can only run a limited number of commands per tick.
+* Manual calls to `mc_sleep()` have to be inserted in some cases.
-(The removal of this requirement is planned for a future update.)
-* Only a limited subset of Minecraft commands are available in the interface
+* Only a limited subset of Minecraft commands are available in the interface.

 ## License